 Up your antioxidants:

 Antioxidant-rich foods are a vitally important part of our diet.
-They help prevent oxidative damage in the body to reduce the risk of chronic diseases like cancer and heart disease and premature aging.
+They help prevent oxidative damage in the body, reduce the risk of chronic diseases like cancer, heart disease and premature ageing.
 Some of the best antioxidant foods include berries, red and orange fruits and vegetables like pomegranates, mango, beetroot, tomatoes, dark green leafy vegetables like kale, turmeric, green tea, raw cacao, rosehip tea (try Bodhi Organic LongeviTEA).